giampaolo/psutil/docs/api.rst

   The attributes availability varies depending on the platform.
   Cross-platform fields:

-  - :field:`user`: time spent by normal processes executing in user mode; on Linux this also includes :field:`guest` time.
+  - :field:`user`: time spent by processes executing in user mode; on Linux this also includes :field:`guest` time.

   - :field:`system`: time spent by processes executing in kernel mode.